theinnbox/theinnbox.github.io/_posts/2018-07-19-the-algarve-portugal-travel-guide.markdown

 Left photo via <a href="https://www.booking.com/hotel/pt/vivenda-solmar.en-gb.html?aid=1452227" target="blank">Booking.com</a>; right photo via <a href="https://www.instagram.com/jyae7777/" target="blank">Joanne Yae</a></p>

 <p class="pb2" style="max-width: 650px; margin: auto;">
 Vivenda Solmar is a rarity and the photos do not do it justice.
 It’s located in a residential area - so it feels like your own home - with close proximity to a beach, while being ultra affordable.
 I was greeted by a kind host who offered some delicious port wine to sip on while she checked us in.
 The room was massive with a balcony that made for some sick views of the ocean.
 The cool, dry breeze allowed us to leave the windows open and enjoy the fresh air.
-It’s located walking distance to Praia Porto de Mos, which is less crowded and just as beautiful as the other beaches in the Lagos.
+It’s located walking distance to Praia Porto de Mos, which is less crowded and just as beautiful as the other beaches in Lagos.
 It’s also away from the city center so it feels remote and peaceful.
-The ocean view is simply breathtaking.
-I can't even begin to describe the emotions that came over me as I sat on the balcony just taking in the views, watching the sun rise and set every day that I was in Lagos.
+The ocean view is simply breathtaking and you will be overcome with emotion when watching the sunset and rise.
 I highly recommend buying your own groceries and making breakfast in the mornings to enjoy with the view.</p>

-<p class="f6 i light-silver pb4" style="max-width: 650px; margin: auto;">Accessibility info TBA.</p>
+<p class="f6 i light-silver pb4" style="max-width: 650px; margin: auto;">Vivenda Solmar is a three story building with with rooms on the first floor.
+The entrance is paved, however there are no elevators.</p>

-<p class="f4 pt4 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;"><a href="https://www.booking.com/hotel/pt/vila-gale-lagos.en-gb.html?aid=1452227" target="_blank" class="link underline-hover orange">Vila Gale Lagos</a><span class="f5 light-silver">&nbsp; &nbsp;Starting at $200/Night</span></p>
+<p id="anchor" class="f4 pt4 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;"><a href="https://www.booking.com/hotel/pt/vila-gale-lagos.en-gb.html?aid=1452227" target="_blank" class="link underline-hover orange">Vila Gale Lagos</a><span class="f5 light-silver">&nbsp; &nbsp;Starting at $200/Night</span></p>

 <div class="fl w-100 w-50-ns pr1-ns mb1 mb0-ns">
 <img src="../images/algarve/04.png">